rrahulraj2003/MacroMachine/README.txt

 Side note: learn what the keyword static really does, or it will wreak havoc and waste hours of your time trying figure out why a parameter variable for one object changed when a new object was created. :)

+9/23/22 - I had homework and I was tired yesterday so I didn't do anything.
+Trash button still doesn't work but recording and playing were improved and work phenomenally.
+Great progress.
+Macro Master V2 is smooth like butter.
+B)